stffrdhrn/stffrdhrn.github.io/_posts/2006-01-09-getting-started.markdown

     MjAwNi0wMS0wOSAwNjoyNjo0MSArMDkwMA==
   content: Hi, Stafford, go to sleep early!!!
 Take care youself.
 ---
-<p>å¤§å®¶å¥½ï¼Œ</p>
+<p>大家好，</p>
-<p>I am just writting this in the morning at 1:20AM.Â  I got back from a good sushi dinner with my friend yaping and decided to try out this blogging software.Â  Seems to work great so far.</p>
+<p>I am just writting this in the morning at 1:20AM.
+I got back from a good sushi dinner with my friend yaping and decided to try out this blogging software.
+Seems to work great so far.</p>
 <p>Lets chat more later.</p>